jonathan-nielsen/docker-skeleton/README.md

 ```

 ## Install node modules
-Insall packages locally as well to prevent errors in your editor
+Install packages locally as well to prevent errors in your editor
 ```shell
 cd app
 npm install